 PhD projects assigned to the lab of Zuzana Storchová (Molecular Genetics) may e.g. investigate changes of mitochondrial metabolism in response to increasing ploidy or analyze the maintenance of the mitochondrial proteome in response to chromosome copy number changes.

-In the lab of Johannes Herrmann (Cell Biology) you can e.g. work on the project „A posttranslational modification regulates early steps in mitochondrial protein targeting“ or „Yeast cells direct mitochondrial enzymes into the nucleus to induce epigenetic changes upon import stress conditions“.
+In the lab of Johannes Herrmann (Cell Biology) you can e.g. work on the project „A posttranslational modification regulates early steps in mitochondrial protein targeting“ or „How do yeast cells deal with mitoprotein-induced stress?“.

 The Pielage lab (Cellular Neuroscience) offers PhD thesis e.g. on i) how the mitochondrial protein import stress induces a neuronal degeneration program or on ii) genetic suppressors of soma-to-synapse signaling in a mitochondrial stress model.

 Systemic responses to

 The projects of this area focus on the analyses of complex reaction networks whose characterization is largely based on combinations bioinformatics and systems biology approaches.

 Potential titles of PhD theses in the group of Marcel Deponte (Comparative Biochemistry) could be e.g. „Identification of STRESSistance modules in Plasmodium falciparum“ and „Deciphering the killing mechanism of antimalarial drugs“.